 lcon Tool Name Description NOTE Using the Select tool, you can use select and remove a segment of flattened pencil lines.
 Overlapping pencil lines drawn with the Auto-Flatten mode are essentially cut into segments by the overlap and can be treated as individual lines.
 Auto-Close Gap When enabled, small gaps between the pencil lines you draw will be closed by an invisible stroke to make sure your shapes are closed and that they can be filled with the Paint tool.
 When drawing contours with pencil lines, the centreline is used to determine whether or not the contour is closed, but the visible tips of the pencil line will extend a bit beyond the tips of its centreline, making it possible to have shapes that appear closed, but are not really.
 This can prevent the shape from being filled with the Paint tool.
-Enabling this option when drawing with the Pencil or Line tool will prevent you from leaving invisible gaps in your contours. Ų. Line Building Mode The Line Building mode is very useful when drawing long lines and curves in small increments with pencil lines or the Line tool.
+Enabling this option when drawing with the Pencil or Line tool will prevent you from leaving invisible gaps in your contours.
+Line Building Mode The Line Building mode is very useful when drawing long lines and curves in small increments with pencil lines or the Line tool.
 As the pencil lines are central vector lines, it may be difficult to align the line tips perfectly to create a uniform stroke and close all gaps.
 In this mode, you can draw lines in small increments and the tips are merge into one single stroke.
 Line Building mode Normal mode lcon Tool Name Description NOTE This mode only works with pencil lines or the line tool.
 Use Stored Colour Gradient The Use Stored Colour Gradient option can be used when painting with a gradient colour to always position the gradient in the same way it was stored, making it consistent across brush strokes.
 You can store a gradient by selecting a zone painted with a gradient with the Select tool, then clicking on Store Colour Gradient in the Tool Properties view.
+Straight Line Mode Draws a straight line.
+In this mode, you can draw curved lines with the following method: 1.
+Draw the line by clicking and dragging from the start point to the end point of the line, but don't release the mouse button or pen yet.
+2. While holding the mouse button or pen down, press and hold the Ctrl (Windows/Linux) or # (macOS) and move the mouse or pen to define the line's curve.
+Curve Line Mode This mode allows you to draws a simple curved (quadratic Bezier) line in two clicks: 1.
+Draw the line by clicking and dragging from the start point to the end point of the line.
+2. Move the mouse or pen to define the curve of the line and click.